Graduate Student Resources

 • For virtual defenses, please include the link for the Microsoft Teams meeting for the defense.

-IMPORTANT: Microsoft Teams is the only university supported platform for conducting virtual defenses.
+IMPORTANT: Microsoft Teams is the only university-supported platform for conducting virtual defenses.

-• The Successful Defense Form, Filled out but not signed
+• The Successful Defense Form, filled out but not signed

-After the final dissertation Defense:
+After the Final Dissertation Defense:

-• Signed ETD Certificate of Approval
+• Fully signed ETD Certificate of Approval Form